 Read the package insert or speak with your pharmacist for instructions on using the dispenser properly.

-To make sure the medication remains effective, it is very important to use it regularly, once a day, exactly as prescribed by your doctor, even when you are not experiencing symptoms of COPD.
+To make sure the medication remains effective, it is very important to use it regularly once a day, exactly as prescribed by your doctor, even when you are not experiencing symptoms of COPD or asthma.
 To prevent side effects, do not use this medication more often than prescribed.

 If you miss a dose, skip the missed dose and continue with your regular dosing schedule.
 Do not take a double dose to make up for a missed one.
 If you are not sure what to do after missing a dose, contact your doctor or pharmacist for advice.

 Store this medication at room temperature, protect it from light and moisture, and keep it out of the reach of children.

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.

 Who should NOT take this medication?

 - are allergic to fluticasone, vilanterol, or any ingredients of the medication

 - are allergic to lactose or milk protein

 - are having an asthma attack with sudden shortness of breath or wheezing